keptn/lifecycle-toolkit/docs/blog/posts/argocd-keptn-health.md

 For this, we are going to use the
 [Keptn Release Lifecycle Management](https://keptn.sh/stable/docs/getting-started/lifecycle-management/) feature and perform the checks via `KeptnEvaluations`.

+Apart from `KeptnEvaluations`, `KeptnTasks` can be used to execute health checks of an application as well, for example perfoming an http request to test the reachability of a certain service exposed on a configured port.

-For this example, we assume that you already have a data source (such as Prometheus, Dynatrace, or Datadog) deployed and configured as a metrics provider on your cluster.
+For simplicity, we assume that you already have a data source (such as Prometheus, Dynatrace, or Datadog) deployed and configured as a metrics provider on your cluster.
-This data provider can fetch the `response time` values of the microservices.
+This data provider can fetch the `response time` values of the services.
 In our setup, we are going to use [Prometheus](https://prometheus.io/).

 First, we need to create [KeptnMetric](https://keptn.sh/stable/docs/reference/crd-reference/metric/) and [KeptnMetricsProvider](https://keptn.sh/stable/docs/reference/crd-reference/metricsprovider/) resources in our cluster.
-These two resources contain a simple query for fetching the `response time` of the `podtato-head` application microservice and configuration for the metrics provider supplying the data.
+These two resources contain a simple query for fetching the `response time` of the `podtato-head` application service and configuration for the metrics provider supplying the data.

 ```yaml
 {% include "./argocd-keptn-health/metric.yaml" %}